Fish Surveys - Minnow Traps

 Deployment

-Traps should have a20-foot dull colored sinking rope attached to them
+Traps should have a 30-foot dull colored, ideally camouflaged, sinking rope attached to them

 Ropes should be tied off to a tree, root, bush, or tent stake before throwing the trap in the water to prevent loss